Farahalh/react-calculator/README.md

-Building a calculator using HTML, CSS and React.js
+Building a calculator using HTML, CSS and React.js.
+Project is for my personal portfolio.